Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AOh, one of.

-Speaker AOne of mine was we did a gig in a pub in Somerton just after lockdown and everything was being lifted.
+Speaker AOne of mine was we did a gig in a pub in Summerton just after lockdown and everything was being lifted.

 Speaker AAnd a bunch of people had printed off the lyrics from our album online, which is like.